-Evidence of Canis lupus (Wild Dog) and Oryctolagus cuniculus (Rabbit) was observed during this monitoring event within the creek on the western side of the Offset and previously.
+Evidence of Oryctolagus cuniculus (Rabbit) was observed during this monitoring event within the creek and adjacent flats in the western side of the Offset.

-Levels of activity observed were very low and it is likely pest animals are having a negligible on the health and structure of the offset vegetation and ecosystem.
-Wild dogs are likely to be using the offset as a refuge during the day while feeding in surrounding lands.
+Levels of activity observed were very low and it is likely pest animals are having a negligible effect on the health and structure of the offset vegetation and ecosystem.